Renjishi: Plot

+"Renjishi" is a classical Kabuki play that tells the story of a lion dance performed by a father and son lion.
+The plot revolves around the relationship between the father lion, who is aging and weak, and his young, strong son.
+It's a symbolic representation of the passing of strength and legacy from one generation to another, showcasing themes of loyalty, family, and the cycle of life.

 Performances

 The first performance of Renjishi happened at a private dance recital in May 1861 at the Nakamura-rō, a restaurant in the Ryōgoku are in Edo.
 The recital celebrated the name succession of the famous dance master Hanayagi Jusuke I (1821–1903) by his son Hanayagi Yoshijirō.
 Father and son performed the original dance, with Jusuke's choreography and Kawatake Mokuami's lyrics.
 The performance took place in a very simple setting, with only a golden screen, and no costumes or makeup.
 This unadorned style of dance is called suodori.

 The dance made its debut at the kabuki stage in July 1872 at the Murayama-za in Tokyo, as the fourth act for another play.
 Bandō Hikosaburō V played the role of the parent lion, and Sawamura Tosshō II the role of the cub lion.

 Renjishi was staged at the Kabuki-za in Tokyo in July 2017, with Ichikawa Ebizō XI as the parent lion and Bandō Minosuke II as the cub.

 In September 2019, the Kabuki actor Ichikawa Udanji III and his son Ukon performed part of the Renjishi at the 2019 Rugby World Cup opening ceremony as the shishi of Renjishi were used as mascots for the tournament.